Tuesday, 15 December 2015

 it was like...Yes!'
 Taster

 This recipe was developed to solve those problems.
-The 67goingon50 stollen is a light buttery loaf filled with boozy fruit.
-There's no marzipan, only a tiny bit of added sugar (if you want it) plus whatever ends up as topping: melted white chocolate, orange & icing sugar drizzles or a light dusting of icing sugar.
+The 67goingon50 stollen is a light buttery loaf filled with boozy fruit; it contains only a tiny bit of added sugar (if you want it) plus whatever ends up as topping: melted white chocolate, orange & icing sugar drizzles or a light dusting of icing sugar.

-The stollen is extremely easy to make but needs a bit of planning.
+Stollen needs a bit of planning but is easy to make with much of the prep done in advance.
 The fruit is soaked overnight to soften and intensify flavours.
-To save time, the dry ingredients could also be measured out the night before and covered.
-The butter could be cut into small dice and refrigerated.
+Dry ingredients could be measured the night before and covered.
+Cut the fat into small dice and refrigerate.

 Feeds: about 12-15 slices